-If there is a crack or a chip in your windshield that is less than six inches wide and long, it may be a candidate for auto glass repair.
+If there is a crack or a chip in your automobile’s windshield that is less than six inches wide and long, it may be a candidate for auto glass repair.

 On the other hand, there are several conditions where repair is not advisable or not possible:

-If the crack or chip is located along the edge of the glass panel, where the windshield meets the body of the vehicle, it won’t be possible to repair effectively, prevent spreading, or to ensure the structural integrity of the vehicle and water-tight seal, and the windshield should be replaced.
+If the crack or the chip in your automobile’s windshield is located along the edge of the glass panel, where the windshield meets the body of the vehicle, then it will not be possible to repair the chip or crack in the windshield effectively, prevent spreading, or to ensure the structural integrity of the vehicle and the water-tight seal, and therefore your automobile’s windshield should be replaced as soon as possible.

 Are Windshield Cracks Dangerous?

 Automotive windshield glass is sometimes referred to as “safety glass”.
 What this means is that the automobile’s windshield is actually composed of two panels of glass with a thin layer of vinyl between them.
 This configuration helps to make the windshield sturdier, and helps to prevent the glass from shattering.
 Instead, the glass typically tends to break in place, and adhere to the panel such that the structure of the windshield stays more or less intact when broken.

 However, if the glass in one or both of the panels has been compromised or weakened by a significant crack or chip in the windshield, then the panel may not provide the same level of protection in case of breakage, and it is likely not to provide the same level of structural support to the vehicle in case of an accident – especially a more severe rollover accident.

 Thus, even a small chip or crack in your vehicle’s windshield that doesn’t look like a big deal does mean that your vehicle’s structural integrity is weakened, and therefore operating your vehicle is less safe for you and for your passengers when the windshield in this condition.